 Madge Tate Service Award

-Established in 1994, the Madge Tate Service Award is the highest honour an Auxiliaries member can receive, recognising extraordinary service to the hospital.
+Established in 1994, the Madge Tate Service Award is the highest honour an Auxiliaries member can receive, recognising dedicated and extraordinary service to both the

 The award is named after the late Madge Tate who was a member of Croydon Auxiliary from 1932 until her passing in 1992.
 The award is a means of recognising dedicated and extraordinary service to the Auxiliaries.
 For many of those years, Mrs Tate served as either President or Secretary of the Croydon Auxiliary, overcoming obstacles of distance, family commitments and at times, ill-health to make an outstanding 60-year contribution to the RCH.